kaymalcolm/GigisPizzaHOLsORAStyle/serverless/serverless-hol/gigis-serverless-HOL.md

 Note client_id and client_secrect fields, because you will use them later in the LAB.
 They are necessary to configure the serverless Functions ATP ORDS access.

 Change the timestamp and date formats.
+Please run this two sentences clicking in the second play icon (the icon with a page and play icon)
 ```sql
 alter session set nls_timestamp_tz_format='DD/MM/YYYY HH24:MI:SS.FF6 TZR';
 alter session set nls_date_format='DD/MM/YYYY';